-This tax is imposed on the invested capital of rural electric cooperatives and businesses that sell gas or water services.
-The law exempts municipally owned electric and water companies, and telephone cooperatives.
-(35 ILCS 615/2a.1 and 625/3)
+This tax is imposed on the invested capital of rural electric cooperatives and businesses that sell gas, electric, or water services.
+It does not apply to municipally owned electric and water companies, or to telephone co-operatives.
+(35 ILCS 615/2a.1, 620/2a.1(b), and 625/3)

-Rate and base: The rate is 0.8% of capital invested in gas plants in service during the taxable period.
+Rate and base: The rate is 0.8% of capital invested in gas, electric, and water facilities in service during the taxable period.
 Invested capital is defined as the average of the totals at the beginning and end of the taxable period of shareholders' equity and long-term debt attributable to Illinois, minus investments in and advances to all corporations, as set forth on the balance sheets in the company's annual report to the Illinois Commerce Commission for the taxable period.